ConorWilliams/libfork/BUILDING.md

 #### Using git submodules

-Assuming you clone libfork as a submodule into ``external/libfork``
+Assuming you cloned libfork as a submodule into ``external/libfork``

 ```cmake
 add_subdirectory(external/libfork)